Prag8855/aab/content/guides/work-visa.md

     - [ ] Your apartment must be affordable.
 Your rent can't be higher than your income.
     - [ ] You must be allowed to [register your address](/glossary/Anmeldung).
 You must get a [tenancy confirmation](/glossary/Wohnungsgeberbestätigung) from your landlord.
 If you can't get this, you might not get a work visa.[^1] - [How to find an apartment](/guides/find-a-flat-in-berlin)
 - [ ] **Get health insurance**
     You need [valid health insurance](/guides/german-visa-health-insurance#for-a-work-visa-or-blue-card).
 Travel insurance is not accepted.
-[Talk to a health insurance broker](/guides/german-health-insurance#insurance-brokers).
-They will help you choose health insurance for your work visa application.
+[Ask a health insurance broker](/guides/german-health-insurance#insurance-brokers) to help you choose the correct health insurance.
 Their help is free. - [How to choose health insurance](/guides/german-health-insurance)
 - [ ] **Prepare the [required documents](#required-documents) ↓**

 If you are **not** a citizen of {{ BESCHV_26_COUNTRIES }}, you must also...